suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

     'sh'        , 'sfs'       -> job run directly on local shell, communication via shared file system 'sh'        , None        -> job run directly on local shell, no communication (only grid or random searches)

-* **run_config**: a dictionary of keyword: string pairs to customize the submit template, the expected keyword: string pairs are dependent on the job_type
+* **run_config**: a dictionary of keyword: string pairs to customize the submit template, the expected keyword: string pairs are dependent on the job_type:

 .. code-block::